-Strategic priority 1 - Our targeted prevention and protection activities will reduce the risks in our communities, improving health, safety and wellbeing and support the local economy.
+Our targeted prevention and protection activities reduce the risks in our communities, improving health, safety and wellbeing and support the local economy.

-Strategic priority 2 - Our operational resources will provide an effective emergency response service to meet the local and national risks identified in our Integrated Risk Management Plans.
+Our operational resources provide an effective emergency response service to meet the local and national risks identified in our Community Risk Management Plan.

-Strategic priority 3 - Our Service is recognised as a great place to work.
-Our staff feel valued, supported, safe and well-trained to deliver a high performing fire and rescue service.
+Our Service is recognised as a great place to work.
+Our staff feel valued, supported, safe and well trained to deliver a high performing fire and rescue service.

-Strategic priority 4 - We are open and accountable and use our resources efficiently to deliver a high performing, sustainable service that demonstrates improving public value.
+We are open and accountable and use our resources efficiently to deliver a high performing, sustainable service that demonstrates public value.